Windows 8 RT

 • NTFS: Internal storage and external drives

-• exFAT: Flash‑drive optimized file system
+• exFAT: Flash‑optimized file system

 Limits